mlaico/fmow-helper/README.md

                           |-- airport_0_7_rgb.json
 ```

-Notice that there are 4 files for each location: two types of images, each with a dedicated json metadata file.
+Notice that there are 4 files for each view: two types of images, each with a dedicated json metadata file.
 Let's start with the two image types `msrgb` and `rgb`:

  - **msrgb**: This format results from extracting the *red*, *green*, and *blue* channels from a multispectral (ms) image which originally contained either 4 or 8 channels in total.
 The extra channels correspond to different wavelengths of light both in the visible spectrum and "near-infrared" (NIR):